strimzi/strimzi.github.io/_posts/2026-01-06-strimzi-test-container.md

 ### StrimziKafkaCluster

-`StrimziKafkaCluster` allows you to programmatically create and manage Docker-based Kafka clusters in your tests.
+`StrimziKafkaCluster` allows you to programmatically create and manage Docker-based KRaft Kafka clusters in your tests.
 It supports both single-node and multi-node cluster configurations (i.e., you can easily create 3, 5, or more Kafka nodes for realistic testing).

+> [!NOTE]
+> Strimzi Test Container supports only KRaft-based clusters.
+ZooKeeper-based clusters are no longer supported.

 ```java
 StrimziKafkaCluster kafkaCluster = new StrimziKafkaCluster.StrimziKafkaClusterBuilder()